 Anke Huiskes (43:30.286)

 And I don’t know how it is in Belgium and like I’m thinking here in the Netherlands, but is there some sort of like a peer group or support group or a group of other founders, CEOs that come together quite regularly to talk about like what it is to exit your company?
 How does life look like after an exit?
-Like would have that helped you, I guess, in that process of letting go, basically your baby and also hand over employees.
+Would have that helped you, I guess, in that process of letting go, basically your baby and also hand over employees?

 Dewi (44:04.102)

-I did not have that formal organized, but I did have the, my network of co co co CEOs or colleague, colleague CEOs that I could contact if I needed to.
-So the problem was not late letting go of my baby.
+I did not have that formally organized, but I did have my network of COOs and CEOs or colleague CEOs that I could contact if I needed to.
+So the problem was not letting go of my baby.
 You know, you have already done that process when you start thinking about those things in 2021, by the time you sell the company, you know, you have said your goodbyes.

-The company also knew where everybody was in their mindset, where they wanted to grow to, what we’re still, how I say, worries, fears, ambitions, everything.
-So, you know, if you are HR in a company that acquires a company and you get that list, it’s gold, you know, because you can immediately start off, you don’t have to start worrying or…
+The company also knew where everybody was in their mindset, where they wanted to grow to, what their worries, fears and ambitions were, everything.
+So, you know, if you are HR in a company that acquires a company and you get that list, it’s gold, you know, because you can immediately start off.

-Real, yeah, not realistic or yeah, indeed, it was not necessary.
-But still, yeah, again, it was just too, I think too abrupt, I was just not prepared myself.
-And so I think that that would have been, again, better, I could have prepared that better or people could have like prepared me better for that.
+But still, I think it was too abrupt, I was just not prepared myself.
+And so I think I could have prepared that better or people could have like prepared me better for that.

 Anke Huiskes (46:38.702)